Share this article:

 Check out our ERC courses

 Risk is probably the most important aspect of ERC.
 Unfortunately, it also happens to be the most elusive one.
 Many researchers often wonder what high-risk research means and how to express it in their application.
 Consequently, they struggle to assess whether their project entails the level and type of risk expected by the ERC.
-In this article, we will decipher the ERC high-risk enigma and offer clarifications that will assist in the process.
-The following guidelines and recommendations are relevant to all scientific disciplines and to researchers from all ERC grant categories.

 The PI’s role in establishing the ERC High-risk